WordPress/classic-editor/readme.txt

 == Changelog ==

 = 1.7.0 =
-* Added a hotfix for publishing actions in WordPress 7.0.
+* Added a hotfix for crowded elements in the publishing actions area in WordPress 7.0.
+See [Core-65286](https://core.trac.wordpress.org/ticket/65286) for more information.

 = 1.6.7 =
 * Fixed loading of script translations when post.js is replaced in WordPress 6.7.1.